Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 <br>

-### Risk Factor Trends (2010–2021):
+### Risk Factor Trends (2010–2021)

-- Improving: Particulate matter pollution (SEV: –39%), smoking (SEV: –15%), LDL cholesterol (SEV: –3%).
+- **Improving**: Particulate matter pollution (SEV: –39%), smoking (SEV: –15%), LDL cholesterol (SEV: –3%).

-- Worsening: High systolic blood pressure (SEV: +39%), high fasting plasma glucose (SEV: +16%), high BMI (SEV: +8%), low physical activity (SEV: +20% in men), kidney dysfunction (SEV: +4%).
+- **Worsening**: High systolic blood pressure (SEV: +39%), high fasting plasma glucose (SEV: +16%), high BMI (SEV: +8%), low physical activity (SEV: +20% in men), kidney dysfunction (SEV: +4%).

-### Sex-Specific Insights:
+### Sex-Specific Insights

-- Men faced higher mortality from lung cancer, prostate cancer and opioid use disorders.
+- **Males** faced higher mortality from 'Tracheal, Bronchus, and Lung Cancer', Prostate Cancer and Opioid Use Disorders.
-- Women were disproportionately affected by breast cancer, hypertensive heart disease, and Alzheimer’s/dementia.
+- **Females** were disproportionately affected by Breast Cancer, Hypertensive Heart Disease, and Alzheimer’s/Dementia.

 ### What this means for policy & practice

-1. Heart disease remains the top killer, while hypertensive heart disease and ischemic stroke are rising.
-Opioid use disorders have more than doubled.
+1. Ischemic Heart Disease remains the top killer, while Hypertensive Heart Disease and Ischemic Stroke are rising.
+Opioid Use Disorders mortality has more than doubled.
 These areas demand urgent attention to prevent further increases.

-2. Declines in lung cancer, colorectal cancer, diabetes, and intracerebral hemorrhage show that prevention works.
+2. Declines in 'Tracheal, Bronchus, and Lung Cancer', Colorectal Cancer, Diabetes, and Intracerebral Hemorrhage show that prevention works.
 Sustaining anti-smoking efforts, cancer screening programs, and other proven interventions will continue this trend.

-3. High blood pressure, high blood sugar, obesity, and low physical activity are all trending upward.
+3. High Blood Pressure, High Blood Sugar, Obesity, and Low Physical Activity are all trending upward.
 These risk factors cut across multiple diseases, amplifying the burden.
 Addressing them will reduce future deaths.

-4. Men face higher mortality from prostate cancer and opioid use disorders, while women are disproportionately affected by breast cancer, hypertensive heart disease, and dementia.
+4. Males face higher mortality from Prostate Cancer and Opioid Use Disorders, while Females are disproportionately affected by Breast Cancer, Hypertensive Heart Disease, and Alzheimer's/Dementia.
 Policies should reflect these sex-specific differences to be most effective.

 <br>